JSON-LD for SEO: The Guide to Structured Data

-- Most websites unnecessarily duplicate their organization schema.
+- Most websites unnecessarily duplicate Organization schema.
 This can lead to inconsistencies between pages and unclear signals to search engines.

-- Site-wide script defines three entities once.
-Website, Organization, and Person only need to be specified in one place.
+- A site-wide script defines 3 entities once.
+WebSite, Organization, and Person only need to be in one place.

-- Page-level JSON-LD remains limited and clear.
+- Page-level JSON-LD remains limited and manageable.
 WebPage + Service/BlogPosting + optional BreadcrumbList and FAQ.

 - A stable @id strategy prevents linking errors.
 Use [URL]#webpage, [URL]#service, [URL]#blogpost as a consistent fragment pattern.